Climate change in Turkey: Temperature and weather changes

+As of 2024, the hottest year on record was 2024 and second hottest 2010.

+Turkey is forecast to be more severely affected than many other countries, but effects vary considerably across the regions of the country.

-The weather is becoming more extreme, and in 2021 there were extensive wildfires in the south and floods in the north.
+The weather is becoming more extreme, especially rainfall, and in 2021 there were extensive wildfires in the south and floods in the north.
 Wildfires in Turkey have increased due to climate change, and wind speed is predicted to increase throughout the Marmara region.

-During the 21st century temperatures are forecast to rise by 2–3 °C on average and overall precipitation to significantly reduce.
-However, precipitation may increase in the north, and more floods are predicted, due to rainfall replacing snow.
+Precipitation in the north varies less than in the south.
+More floods are predicted, due to rainfall replacing snow.

 Seasonally, there may be more precipitation in the winter, but 50% less in spring and autumn.
-Urban heatwaves (especially in the south and east), droughts, storms, and flooding may increase.
+Heatwaves and droughts are increasing, at least in some parts of the country.

 Sea level rise

-Over 200 thousand people live in areas at risk of 1 meter sea level rise.
+The Aegean rose by an estimated 4 mm a year in the early 21st century.
+Over 200 thousand people live in areas at risk if sea level rises by 1 meter.
+Istanbul is at risk from sea level rise; for example, Kadıkoy metro station is threatened with flooding.
 Tectonic uplift has decreased sea level rise between Samsun and Alanya, whereas several large river deltas have subsided.
-Istanbul is at risk from sea level rise; for example, Kadıkoy metro station is threatened with flooding.

 Water resources

-From 1979 to 2019, Turkey's average annual precipitation was slightly over 50 cm, and its average temperature was around 15 °C. Climate change has reduced rainfall and makes it less regular, and hydropower falls in proportion to the rainfall.
-During this period, annual precipitation fluctuated from over 60 cm to under 45 cm, and average annual temperatures varied by 4 degrees.
-The highest precipitation is in the eastern Black Sea Region.